 The city of Milan has committed to building 750 kilometers of cycle paths by 2035 as part of an ambitious project to make cycling the most practical means of transport.

-Gears (this is the name of the network) will connect the existing cycle paths and link them to the new “super cycle corridors”.
+Change (this is the name of the network) will connect the existing cycle paths and connect them to the new "super cycle corridors".
 A structure that will connect Milan to all 133 municipalities of its metropolitan area.

 Once completed, the cycling infrastructure will place the86% of the population of Milan and the80% of services (including hospitals, schools and businesses) less than a kilometer from a cycle path.

 A circulatory system for bicycles

 In 2035, upon completion of the project, it is estimated that 20% of the community will prefer to travel by bicycle.
 A decisive step in the broader direction of zero net emissions by 2050, like other cities that have joined the goals set by the Paris Agreement.

 “It is a system project that sees the bicycle as a driving force for development.
 It integrates environmental protection, safety, economic development and general well-being,” it said in a statement of the Metropolitan city of Milan.

 “The development of the bicycle leads to the reduction of greenhouse gases.
 In many ways, too.
 Creating green corridors to protect biodiversity, making travel safer for all types of cyclists, improving public health and increasing daily opportunities for exercise and movement.”